gammazero/channelqueue/README.md

 [![GoDoc](https://godoc.org/github.com/gammazero/channelqueue?status.svg)](https://godoc.org/github.com/gammazero/channelqueue)

-channelqueue implements a queue that uses channels for input and output to provide concurrent access to a dynamically-sized queue, and allowing the queue to be used like a channel.
+channelqueue implements a queue that uses channels for input and output to provide concurrent access to a dynamically-sized queue.
+This allows the queue to be used like a channel, in a thread-safe manner.
 Closing the input channel closes the output channel when all queued items are read, consistent with channel behavior.
 In other words channelqueue is a dynamically buffered channel with up to infinite capacity.

 When specifying an unlimited buffer capacity use caution as the buffer is still limited by the resources available on the host system.